ent0n29/tonygrad/README.md

 As it turns out, 90% of what you need for neural networks are a decent autograd/tensor library.
 Throw in an optimizer, a data loader, and some compute, and you have all you need.

  What's next?
-Bulding a Tensor library?
+Building a Tensor library?

  Maybe.